-- (1) To apply to become a member of the Association, a person must submit a written application to a committee member stating that the person- - (a) wishes to become a member of the Association; and - (b) supports the purposes of the Association; and - (c) agrees to comply with these Rules. - (2) The application- - (a) must be signed by the applicant, a proposer and seconder (who must be financial members of the Association); and - (b) may be accompanied by the joining fee.
+- (1) To apply to become a member of the Association, a person must submit a written application to a committee member stating that the person- - (a) wishes to become a member of the Association; and - (b) supports the purposes of the Association; and - (c) agrees to comply with these Rules. - (2) The application-

+- (a) must be signed by the applicant, a proposer and seconder (who must be financial members of the Association); and - (b) may be accompanied by the joining fee.

-The joining fee is the fee (if any) determined by the Association under rule 12(2).
+- 1 The joining fee is the fee (if any) determined by the Association under rule 12(2). - 2 A requirement for a signature of a person may be met by electronic signature.
+See section 9 of the Electronic Transactions (Victoria) Act 2000.